julianesva/LINUX_DELIVERIES/README.md

         * **Hostname:** `localhost`
         * **Port:** `1521`
         * **SID:** `free`
-    *You can see the example image in the next file of our repository: ORACLE_SQL_DEV.png

 3.  **Create an Admin User and Grant Privileges:**
     * Once the connection is established, open a new SQL Worksheet.